aiidateam/plumpy/docs/source/basic/concepts.rst

 * EXCEPTED
 * KILLED

-as defined in the :class:`ProcessState` enum.
+as defined in the :class:`~plumpy.process_states.ProcessState` enum.

 ::